shbatm/MMM-KeyBindings/README.md

 git pull
 ```

-If you had choosen the simple setup, run `npm run simple-setup` again to install the module without `udev` and the `evdev` daemon.
+If you had chosen the simple setup, run `npm run simple-setup` again to install the module without `udev` and the `evdev` daemon.

-If you had choosen the advanced setup, run `npm install` again to install the dependencies.
+If you had chosen the advanced setup, run `npm install` again to install the dependencies.

 ## Configuration options